On Lichnerowicz sharp distance-regular graphs: Abstract

 \section{Abstract}

 The first non-zero Laplacian eigenvalue $\lambda_1$ of a finite graph is bounded below by its minimum Lin--Lu--Yau curvature $\kappa$.
 This is a discrete analogue of the classical Lichnerowicz Theorem.
 A graph with $\lambda_1=\kappa$ is called Lichnerowicz sharp.
-In this note, we completely classify all Lichnerowicz sharp distance-regular graphs.
-Our result substantially strengthens the corresponding classification by Cushing, Kamtue, Koolen, Liu, M\"unch, and Peyerimhoff (Adv.
-Math.
-2020), which required an extra spectral condition.
-As a key preparatory step, we provide a classification of all amply regular Terwilliger graphs with positive Lin-Lu-Yau curvature, a result that is interesting of its own right.
+In this note, we give a new proof of the classification of Lichnerowicz sharp distance-regular graphs, which was first obtained by Münch and strengthens the corresponding classification by Cushing, Kamtue, Koolen, Liu, M\"unch, and Peyerimhoff, which required an extra spectral condition.
+As a key preparatory step, we provide a classification of all amply regular Terwilliger graphs with positive Lin--Lu--Yau curvature, a result that is interesting in its own right.